 Safer® Brand School Garden Grant: Safer® Brand is starting an annual school garden grant to help kids build healthy habits through gardening.
-The $500 grant will be awarded to a school in the United States to start a school garden in 2017.
-Applications are due December.
+The $500 grant will be awarded to a school in the United States to start a school garden.
+Applications period is from September 1 - December 1.

 Fiskars' Project Orange Thumb Grant: The grant is closed for 2017, however, check out their website for the next opportunity.
 They fund about 30 programs each year

 : A school and community garden sponsorship program that Gardening Know How is administering.
-They are accepting applications until September 30.
+They accept applications until the end of September.
 This year they will be awarding 10 sponsorships to 10 selected gardens.
 Each sponsorship will be for $1000.

 Project Produce: Fruit and Veggie Grants for Schools

 .
 The Chef Ann Foundation presents Project Produce: Fruit and Veggie Grants for Schools.
 This grant is designed to help increase kids’ access to fresh fruits and vegetables and create experiential nutrition education when and where students make their food choices: in the cafeteria.
 The $2,500 one-year grants support food costs to incorporate school-wide fruit and vegetable tastings into the school's nutrition program.
 Grants will be determined on an ongoing basis depending on available funding.